 “Best soup you’ve ever done”~ Grandad, 2019.
 Quote of the year, its a pretty good soup.
-Looks like Shrek threw up in a bowl, ate it, and threw it up again.
-But it doesn’t taste like that, I hope.
+Not the prettiest soup ever, well I don’t think so anyway.
 The first one I did was still very salty, I stupidly put extra salt in it, despite fact there was a lot of gammon, stock made from the gammon, and there was salt in the peas.
 So now I know the perfect way to give everyone sodium poisoning, which is always handy information.
 Anyway, pretty easy to make, and pretty nice as well.

 - Large knob of butter

 - 2-3 Large potatoes, peeled and cubed into even pieces

 - 2l Of Ham/pork stock, or 1l of the water that was used to cook the gammon + 1l of ham/pork stock

 - 500g Cooked petit pois, or for sane people, Peas

 - Pepper, NO SALT, I REPEAT, NO. SALT.

 1. Melt the butter in a large saucepan until foamy, cook the onion until softened and sliiightly coloured, tip in the potatoes and mix em around to cover em in butter.